hashimxali123/SQE-Assignment4/modularity.md

 ## Requirments:
-###    1. System shall have the secure modules.
+###    1. System should have the secure modules.
-####   1.1 System shall have all the modules divided and must have a owner of a module taking care of particular one.
+####   1.1 System should have all the modules divided and must have a owner of a module taking care of particular one.
-###    2. System shall have a proper platform for sharing modules.
+###    2. System should have a proper platform for sharing modules.
 ####   2.1 System should use github to open-source modules.
-####   2.2 System should have proper admin of github for reviewing push and pull requests.
+####   2.2 System should have an admin selected for reviewing push and pull requests.